 For millennial nurses—and really all nurses these days—flexibility and work-life balance are the largest influencing factors in their career decisions today.
 For aging nurses, the opportunity to work remotely can allow for continued participation in the workforce long after the body has had enough.

-Sign up with a free profile for more nursing resources, access to nursing's most comprehensive salary calculator, and more!
+Create a free Trusted profile for more nursing resources, including access to nursing's most comprehensive salary calculator, top travel nursing jobs, and more!